 While studying in London, Emma gathered orchestral experience in the Young Musician Symphony Orchestra and the “Internationale Junge Orchesterakademie” as part of the Bayreuth Easter Festival in 2018 and 2019.
-She was also a member of the Schleswig-Holstein Festival Orchestra 2019, where she played under Christoph Eschenbach, Michael Sanderling and Manfred Honeck, and has also been part of the EUYO since 2020.
+She was a member of the Schleswig-Holstein Festival Orchestra 2019, where she played under Christoph Eschenbach, Michael Sanderling and Manfred Honeck, and has also been part of the EUYO since 2020.